 At Rathod | Mohamedbhai LLC, we zealously defend our clients’ rights and work hard to hold those who sexually harass others accountable for their actions.
 We will stand up for you at all stages of your case, representing you in court and helping you regain your reputation and self-esteem.
 Our ultimate goal is to make you whole again, and to use your case to show employers that they cannot foster a culture where sexual harassment is tolerated.

-If you have been terminated for false allegations of misconduct based on a sham investigation, the quality of the employer’s investigation and the evidentiary support for the employer’s conclusion may be helpful in identifying evidence to support a pretext allegation.
+If your employer claims that you have made false allegations of misconduct after conducting a sham investigation, the quality of the employer’s investigation and the evidentiary support for the employer’s conclusion may be helpful in identifying evidence in support of your case.
 If your employer has retaliated against you for resisting or reporting sexual harassment, you may have an additional claim.
 Contact us to discuss your situation and learn about your options.

 Hostile Work Environment Lawyers